-The investigators also found that roxadustat reduced the risk of major adverse cardiovascular events (MACE), including death, myocardial infarction, and stroke events, in patients who were enrolled within four months of beginning dialysis.
+The investigators also found that roxadustat reduced the risk of major adverse cardiovascular events (MACE), including death, myocardial infarction, and stroke, in patients who were enrolled within four months of beginning dialysis.

 Erythropoiesis-stimulating agents (ESAs) such as EPO are the current standards of care for anemia in patients with CKD who are on dialysis, with or without intravenous iron supplementation and RBC transfusion.
 However, because of potential cardiotoxicity associated with ESAs, patients may receive less-than-optimal doses, leading to increased need for RBC transfusions, researchers explained.

 Roxadustat is an oral hypoxia–inducible factor prolyl hydroxylase inhibitor that regulates erythropoiesis and iron metabolism.
 To compare the efficacy of this newer agent with the EPO standard-of-care, the investigators conducted a pooled analysis of three phase III trials, the global ROCKIES and HIMALAYAS trials and the U.S.-only SIERRAS trial, each of which evaluated the safety and efficacy of roxadustat against EPO.

 Across the trials, a total of 3,890 patients requiring dialysis and anemia treatment were randomized to either roxadustat (n=1,943) or EPO (n=1,947).
 Mean ages were 54.3 years in the roxadustat group and 55.2 years in the EPO group.
 Mean baseline Hb levels were similar in each arm (9.6 and 9.7 g/dL).